 The regulations discussed below are based on the most current Official Rules of Disc Golf published by the Professional Disc Golf Association.
 That means rules that went into effect on January 1, 2023.
 We have not changed the publication date because the updates in 2023 did not affect rules discussed in this post since the 2022 update.

-Our sincerest thanks goes to PDGA Rules Committee chairperson Mike Krupicka for reviewing this article prior to its initial publication in 2020 and to Todd Lion, the PDGA's Event Support and Training Manager who helped create the most recently published rules, for helping us make sure it was current after the 2022 rules update.
+Our sincerest thanks goes to PDGA Rules Committee chairperson Mike Krupicka for reviewing this article prior to its initial publication in 2020 and to Todd Lion, the PDGA's Event Support and Training Manager who helped create the most recently published rules, for helping us make sure it was current after the most recent rules update.

 This is just one entry in our series seeking to help players better understand disc golf rules.
 If you're interested, you can give others explaining mandatories (mandos), out-of-bounds (OB), and the two-meter rule a read after you've mastered everything below.

 If your foot has done something against the rules during a throw, you've committed a foot fault.

 Knowing exactly what those rules are isn't always intuitive, however.
 That's what this article will help you with.